yanyingwang/rainbow-delimiters/README.md

 # rainbow-delimiters
-a chrome plugin of rainbow-delimiters
+a chrome plugin of rainbow-delimiters, colorizing the matched brackets of source code.

 # Usage